matousp/mobile-profiling/README.md

 # mobile-profiling
-This folder cotains scripts for profiling mobile apps based on metadata extracted from selected Internet protocols.
-Mobile apps profiles are creating using occurences of typical header values extracted from HTTP communication, DNS, SSL, Quick and DHCP traffic.
+This folder cotains scripts for profiling mobile devices based on communicating applications and metadata extracted from selected Internet protocols.
+Mobile device profiles are creating using occurences of typical header values extracted from HTTP communication, DNS, SSL, Quick and DHCP traffic.
 Profile matching uses comparison of occurences of header values of known profiles with an unknown communication.

 The solution is designed as open so that new protocols can be easily added for profile creation, also weights, or advanced comparison methods can be implemented for profile matching.

 <h2>Introduction</h2>
-Scripts for mobile apps fingerprinting
+Scripts for mobile device profiling

 (c) Petr Matousek, 2017-2019
 Contact: matousp@fit.vutbr.cz